GHRSST/GDS/l2p.md

 ## Variable source_of_sea_ice_fraction

-The source of data used to set the L2P ancillary data variable sea_ice_fraction shall be indicated in the L2P variable source_of_sea_ice_fraction when more than one source of sea ice fraction data is used in the L2P product.
-When only one source is used, this variable is not needed and the appropriate text string indicating the source is placed in the source attribute of the sea_ice_fraction variable.
+The source of data used to set the L2P ancillary data variable **sea_ice_fraction** shall be indicated in the L2P variable **source_of_sea_ice_fraction** when more than one source of sea ice fraction data is used in the L2P product.
+When only one source is used, this variable is not needed and the appropriate text string indicating the source is placed in the source attribute of the **sea_ice_fraction** variable.
 For multiple sources, the GDS-2.1 requires the following:

-- The variable in question should contain an attribute called flag_meanings and another one called flag_values.
-The flag_values attribute shall contain a comma-separated list of the numeric codes for the sources of data used whose order matches the comma-separated text strings in the flag_meanings attribute.
+> The variable in question should contain an attribute called flag_meanings and another one called **flag_values**.
+The **flag_values** attribute shall contain a comma-separated list of the numeric codes for the sources of data used whose order matches the comma-separated text strings in the **flag_meanings** attribute.
-- These text strings and numeric codes do not need to be unique across different data sets or even ancillary variables, but must be consistent within a given variable and clearly specified within each netCDF variable and its attributes.
+> These text strings and numeric codes do not need to be unique across different data sets or even ancillary variables, but must be consistent within a given variable and clearly specified within each netCDF variable and its attributes.
 A best practice for naming the text strings in provided in [GHRSST Unique Text Strings and Numeric Codes](#section7.9).
-- The variable ‘**source_of_sea_ice_fraction**’ shall conform to the format requirements shown in the table [CDL example description of source_of_sea_ice_fraction variable](#table9-15).
+> The variable ‘**source_of_sea_ice_fraction**’ shall conform to the format requirements shown in the table [CDL example description of source_of_sea_ice_fraction variable](#table9-15).

 <a id="table9-15"></a>